mahakporwal02/fullstack-microservice-app/readme.md

 ## Postman Collection

 Postman collection could be imported from `postman` directory.
-It contaains information for the following endpoints
+It contains information for the following endpoints
 1. Register
 2. Login - I have added a pre-request script that will register automatically so that login credentials aren't invalid.
 3. Ingest Content - I have added a pre-request script that will register and login automatically and then add authentication token to the headers as a key-value pair - `x-auth-token : <token>`.
-Also a dummy .CSV file has been provided in `CSV` directory for testing purpose which should be placed in body with name as `file` under form-data.
+Also a dummy `.CSV` file has been provided in `CSV` directory for testing purpose which should be placed in body with name as `file` under form-data.
 4. Get Content - I have added a pre-request script that will register and login automatically and then add authentication token to the headers as a key-value pair - `x-auth-token : <token>`.(You may need to ingest the dummy csv file first to test this endpoint else it will return an empty array).
 5. Update Like - I have added a pre-request script that will register and login automatically and then add authentication token to the headers as a key-value pair - `x-auth-token : <token>`.